-Dr. Klein is currently adjunct faculty at the University of Pittsburgh and Johns Hopkins University, and he is an adjunct investigator in the Social and Behavioral Research Branch of the National Human Genome Research Institute where he collaborates on several projects involving genetic risk communication.
+Dr. Klein is currently adjunct faculty at the University of Pittsburgh and Johns Hopkins University, and an adjunct investigator in the Social and Behavioral Research Branch of the National Human Genome Research Institute where he collaborates on several projects involving genetic risk communication.
 He is a member of the Executive Committee of the joint NIH/Hopkins Genetic Counseling graduate program in which he teaches a graduate course on health judgment and decision making.
-Dr. Klein co-chairs the Cognitive, Affective, and Social Processes in Health Research (CASPHR) working group at NCI and serves as Executive Secretary for the White House National Science and Technology Council's Social and Behavioral Sciences Subcommittee of the Committee on Science.
-Dr. Klein was a 2014 recipient of the American Psychological Association's Meritorious Research Service Commendation and has received two NIH Merit Awards.
+Dr. Klein co-chairs the Cognitive, Affective, and Social Processes in Health Research (CASPHR) working group at NCI, was a recipient of the American Psychological Association's Meritorious Research Service Commendation, and has received three NCI Merit Awards.
 Dr. Klein's CV is available at: Klein CV.

 - Social psychology

 - Klein WMP, McBride CM, Allen CG, Arredondo EM, Bloss CS, Kaphingst KA, Sturm AC, Wang C. Optimal Integration of Behavioral Medicine into Clinical Genetics and Genomics.
 Am J Hum Genet 2019 Feb 7; 104(2):193-196.

 - Chou WS, Oh A, Klein WMP.
 Addressing Health-Related Misinformation on Social Media.
 JAMA 2018 Dec 18; 320(23):2417-2418.